Annex B: High Line Speed Inspection System (HLIS) - Beef

 Any untrimmed stick wounds in part or in whole is scored as a major defect.

 For each major defect score 1.
 To convert minor defects to major defects, multiply the number of minor defects by 0.2 (except mammary and organ remnants which are multiplied by 0.5).
 The lot will be accepted with a total of 6.9 and rejected with a total score of 7 or greater.
-Any lactating mammary tissue will be classified as a Category II TPC with a zero tolerance.
+Any lactating mammary tissue will be considered as FPS-FS-I defect and will be managed using a zero tolerance approach.

 |Non Conformance||Minor Defect |